mahdi-islam-pranto/Software-Quality-Analysis/README.md

 # Software-Quality-Analysis
 Analyzing Software Quality and Maintainability in Object-Oriented Systems using Software Metrics.
 Effective evaluation of software quality and maintainability is compulsory for successful object-oriented system development, and the potential of software metrics in achieving these goals are investigated in this research.
-To evaluate the quality of software, this research employs software metrics to identify potential errors and weaknesses in object-oriented systems.
+To evaluate the quality of software, this research employs software metrics to identify potential errors and weaknesses in object-oriented systems. <br>
-# This Python project downloads a public GitHub repository, analyzes its commit history and Python source files, and generates Excel reports with detailed metrics.
+This Python project downloads a public GitHub repository, analyzes its commit history and Python source files, and generates Excel reports with detailed metrics.

 ## Features